-Nebraska currently utilizes this option.
-ADC recipients sanctioned under the ADC work requirement, Employment First (EF), for failure to comply have the disqualification carry over into SNAP.
-If a SNAP recipient is not exempt from SNAP work requirements and does not comply with ADC and EF regulations, the individual is disqualified for a SNAP work requirement, and a failure to comply penalty for noncompliance with ADC and EF is applied to the SNAP case.
+Nebraska does not utilize comparable disqualification and reduces or closes the SNAP benefits instead.
+If a SNAP recipient is not exempt from SNAP work requirements and does not comply with ADC and Employment First (EF) requirements, the individual is sanctioned for a SNAP work requirement, and a failure to comply penalty for noncompliance with ADC and EF is applied to the SNAP case.
 If a SNAP recipient is exempt from SNAP work requirements but is subject to EF and does not comply with EF, only the failure to comply penalty is applied to the SNAP case.
 Nebraska's failure to comply penalty is a 25% SNAP allotment reduction.